Most of us have had food allergies and intolerances touch our lives in some way.

 When it comes to food allergies and intolerances, information is power.

-If you or a family member or someone that you are preparing a meal for has a food allergy, you need to be informed in order to know how to deal with it.
+If you, a family member, or someone that you are preparing a meal for has a known food allergy, you need to be informed in order to know how to deal with it.

 Everyone has to eat, and although reactions that quickly become life-threatening after accidental exposure are rare, it’s important to know how to deal with these in order to avoid making others sick, or to avoid becoming sick yourself.

 You might not need to pull out the EpiPen, but no one likes a rash or a stomachache either.
-Symptoms can vary for different people, but they shouldn’t be ignored.
+Symptoms can vary from one person to the next, but they shouldn’t be ignored.

 Make a list of questions to bring with you to the doctor, and voice all of your concerns.

 Find a doctor who caters to your specific needs and look beyond your family doctor if you have to, consulting an allergist or specialist.

-When I asked questions, I found out that my allergy was a level 2, that I was also tested for a response to clams and scallops (types of mollusks), and that I showed no reaction to those.
+When I asked questions, I found out that my shrimp allergy was a level 2 out of 5.
+I was also tested for a response to clams and scallops, types of mollusks, and I showed no reaction to those.